rkomiris/wafr-chatbot/README.md

 - `GET /health` – simple heartbeat.
 - `POST /chat` – echoes user questions using a placeholder service (LLM integration to follow).
+- When embeddings and a DeepSeek API key are configured the endpoint performs retrieval-augmented generation; otherwise it returns the top retrieved chunks as a preview.

 Run the backend locally: